corstian/digital-garden/notes/conferences/SoCraTes 2025, Soltau.md

 ## Notes
 Having participated in the training day I had been introduced to the concept of sketchnotes.
 Throughout the conference I had been attempting to write clearer notes which are more inviting to recall.
-I'm publishing some here; some might be abstract, while others
+I'm publishing some here; feel f